Upcoming Events:

 Location: We are advancing discussions that we hope will lead to leasing a portion of the Providence Village site at 1200 Princess Street in central Kingston.

-Mix of Dwellings: Combination of townhouses and apartments (studios to 3 bedrooms).
+Mix of Dwellings: Ideally, a combination of townhouses and apartments (studios to 3 bedrooms).

 Diversity: Mix of young families, couples and singles across all ages.